 WHAT IF A MEMBER’S REQUEST FOR AN EXPEDITED REVIEW IS DENIED?

-If the Plan denies a member’s request to file an expedited appeal, it will process the request under the standard timeframe and make a determination within 30 calendar days.
+If we deny a member’s request to file an expedited appeal, the appeal will be processed under the standard timeframe and a determination will be made within 30 calendar days.
 The Plan will notify the member orally that their expedited request will be handled under the standard timeframe and will send a written notice of our decision to deny the expedited appeal request within 2 calendar days of receiving the request.

 WHAT IS A STATE FAIR HEARING?

 Members have the right to request a State Fair Hearing and have their case reviewed by an Administrative Law Judge from the NYS Office of Temporary and Disability Assistance (OTDA) if the Plan’s decision about an appeal is not in fully in the member’s favor.
 A Fair Hearing must be requested within 120 days of the plan’s appeal decision.
 OTDA will issue a written decision to either uphold or reverse the plan’s decision.
 However, the State of New York requires that members exhaust the plan’s internal appeal process before a fair hearing is requested.

 WHAT IS AN EXTERNAL APPEAL?